shadowmanos/explore-data-with-java/tutorials/naturalLanguage/corenNLPIntro.md

 ---
-title: Baby steps
+title: Play with Stanford CoreNLP's Simple API
-description: Explore CoreNLP's Simple API
+description: A look at English grammar if you don't have a universal translator
-date: 2019-08-01 00:00:00
+date: 2019-10-01 00:00:00
 layout: default
 ---

 ### Documents, sentences and words

 Let's start by creating a [Document](https://nlp.stanford.edu/nlp/javadoc/javanlp/index.html?edu/stanford/nlp/simple/Document.html) with appropriate sample text for starting our journey.
-Note that this a multi-line string and we can type by hitting Enter and then Ctrl+Enter at the last line to execute.
+Note that this a multi-line string, and we can type by hitting Enter and then Ctrl+Enter at the last line to execute.

 ```kotlin
 val text = Document("""Space: the final frontier.